OmniSharp/omnisharp-vim/README.md

 \}
 ```

-In order to find out what OmniSharp-roslyn calls a particular element, use command `:OmniSharpHighlightEchoKind` to echo the OmniSharp-rolsyn "kind" of the symbol under the cursor.
+In order to find out what OmniSharp-roslyn calls a particular element, use command `:OmniSharpHighlightEcho` to echo the OmniSharp-rolsyn "kind" of the symbol under the cursor.

 **Note:** Text property highlighting is only available when using the stdio server, not for HTTP server usage.